Clemapfel/jluna/docs/~manual.md

 "anything.withadot", "#123", "0012"
 ```

  See the [Julia manual entry on variable names](https://docs.julialang.org/en/v1/manual/variables/#man-allowed-variable-names) for more information about strictly illegal names.
-Any name disallowed there is also illegal in `jluna`.
-Additionally, `jluna` disallows names starting with `#`, as they are reserved for internal IDs, and names containing `.`, as they can confuse expression parsing.
+Any name disallowed there is also illegal in jluna.
+Additionally, jluna disallows names starting with `#`, as they are reserved for internal IDs, and names containing `.`, as they can confuse expression parsing.

 #### Possible Signatures